abudaan/vega-multi-view/README.md

 ### `showSpecInTab(SpecType)`

-You can also import a util function that prints the spec in JSON format to a new tab:
+You can also import a utility function that prints the spec in JSON format to a new tab:

 ```javascript
 import { showSpecInTab } from 'vega-multi-view';